What to Do After A Relapse

 Say Something

-Tell your sponsor, someone in your support system or who is at least familiar with your recovery what happened and let them help you.
-Whether you just need someone to talk to or assistance getting back into treatment, giving the incident voice and brining it into the light of day let’s others know you need help.
-It eliminates the self-imposed shame, guilt or secrecy you may feel when something like this happens.
-Tell them exactly what happened, including what drugs you took, when and where.
+Tell your sponsor, someone in your support system, or who is at least familiar with your recovery, what happened, and let them help you.
+Whether you just need someone to talk to or assistance getting back into treatment, giving the incident voice and bringing it into the light of day lets others know you need help.
+It eliminates the self-imposed shame, guilt, or secrecy you may feel when something like this happens.
+Tell them exactly what happened, including what drugs you took, when, and where.

 Go to A Meeting